ScuolaNormaleSuperiore/uptime_kuma_connector/README.md

 statement, not a gate: the core reads it into the plugin metadata and never compares it, so nothing stops an installation on an older core.

 `httpx` only, declared in `requirements.txt` with a permissive range.

-It ships in the Cheshire Cat image but is not declared by the core, so nothing promises it, and a dependency missing at activation time is the expensive failure.
+The core declares it too — `httpx==0.27.2`, among the dependencies in its `pyproject.toml` — so on a stock installation it is always there and the declaration here costs nothing: the core installs only what it does not already find, so activating this plugin runs no `pip` at all.
+The range is declared anyway, and deliberately: the core pins an **exact** version, this plugin is published beyond that one core, and a dependency missing at activation time is the expensive failure.

 **That file deliberately carries no comments and no blank lines.** Cheshire Cat does not hand it to pip: it calls `packaging.Requirement()` on each line, inside